 - Experience Thai food: Thailand is the best city for street food.
 From Khao Niew Ma Muang, Tom Yum Goong to Panang Curry, and Gang Massaman, there are many dishes for you to try.

-- Historic Durbar Square: Located around the Durbar Square at the capital city, Kathmandu's ancient old city was home of the royal family until the 19th century and designated as UNESCO World Heritage Site in 1979.
-Sadly, a huge earthquake in 2015 damaged many Hindu and Buddhist temples which date back to the 12th century.
+- Historic Durbar Square: Located around Durbar Square in the capital city, Kathmandu's ancient old city was home to the royal family until the 19th century and was designated as UNESCO World Heritage Site in 1979.
+Sadly, a huge earthquake in 2015 damaged many Hindu and Buddhist temples dating back to the 12th century.

-- Swayambhunath: This is a famous Buddhist temple in Nepal, sits on the top of a hill of Kathmandu.
+- Swayambhunath: This is a famous Buddhist temple in Nepal, that sits on the top of a hill in Kathmandu.
 To access Swayambhunath, you have to walk up 365 steps among hundreds of monkeys roaming around.
 The monkey is believed to be holy, they are respected by the local people.